interferences-at/mpop/INSTALL.md

 The migration scripts are in the flyway/sql folder.

-## Deploying MPOP service
+## Deploying MPOP Service

-Mpop service offers a JSON-RPC 2.0 Websocket API.
+MPOP Service offers a JSON-RPC 2.0 Websocket API.

-Build the service with:

-`qmake . && make`

-And then, run the service with:

-`./run-service.sh`

-It expects to find the MySQL server running, in its Docker Compose container.

-To configure the service, provide some environment variables.
+The Docker Compose setup should build mpop\_service and deploy it.

-## Deploying MPOP kiosk
+## Deploying MPOP Kiosk

-MPOP kiosk is the user interface to answer to all questions and control the dataviz.
+MPOP Kiosk is the user interface to answer to all questions and control the dataviz.

-We plan to use Lunch to launch it.
-For now, we parse command-line options.
+It can be launched with Lunch - the distributed process launcher - or manually.
+It can parse command-line options and/or environment variables.

 There are three (3) flavours of MPOP kiosk: